-In your contact center, the foundation of employee engagement is understanding and valuing your agents.
-That means you support them in their work and their personal development.
+In a contact center, the key to engaging your employees is understanding and valuing them.
+That means you support them in their work as well as their personal development.
 When agents feel valued and heard, they in turn become more engaged in their work.
-This kind of engagement drives performance and leads your agents to better, more empowered decision making.
+This kind of engagement drives performance and leads your agents to better, more empowered decision-making.

-Because the contact center is the pulse of your customer’s experience, valuing your front line agents inspires them to share the insights they’re gaining from your customers.
-Inspire employees perform better and stick around longer.
+Your agents are also the pulse of the customer experience.
+Valuing your front line agents inspires them to perform better and stick around longer.

 Why bother with engagement?

-- Companies with an employee engagement program enjoy 233 percent greater customer loyalty.
+- Companies with an employee engagement program enjoy 233% greater customer loyalty.

-- Employee engagement programs help companies see a 26 percent greater annual increase in revenue.
+- Employee engagement programs help companies see a 26% greater annual increase in revenue.

-- Employee engagement program users are 7 times more likely to link employee performance with good customer experiences.
+- Employee engagement program users are seven times more likely to link employee performance with good customer experiences.

 Plus, employee satisfaction improves in addition to your customer outcomes, too.
-Recent research shows that engaged and satisfied contact center employees are 8.5 times more likely to stay than leave within a year.
-They’re 16 times more likely to refer their friends to their company.
-Even more, they are over 3 times more likely to feel empowered to resolve customer issues.
-That’s a huge impact!
+Recent research shows that satisfied agents are 8.5x more likely to stay than leave within a year.
+They’re also over 3x more likely to feel empowered to resolve customer issues.

 So, what influences engagement?
-McKinsey and Co. found that there are five top drivers of satisfaction for agents: promotion opportunities, connection to your mission, a sense of belonging, stress management, and job security.
+McKinsey and Co. found that the top five drivers of satisfaction for engagement are: promotion opportunities, connection to your mission, a sense of belonging, stress management, and job security.

 Focus your managing and coaching efforts on those five core areas to increase employee engagement, and to go a step further and empower your team.
 There are tons of training resources and engagement surveys out there to help you establish a culture of coaching and feedback (like some of Sharpen’s Workforce Engagement tools).

-But, to make it simple, here are some strategies to improve engagement in your contact center:
+To give you a head start, here are four strategies to improve engagement in your contact center: